Context

 First we need a AWS S3 Bucket for two tables, books and books_source.
 Each should have different prefix.

-2. books_source will be a permanent table with temporary data, will serve as a source table for records to be merged into books
+bookswill be a place where Athena administrate files for records in Apache Iceberg tablebooks_sourcewill be a permanent table with temporary data, will serve as a source table for records to be merged intobooks

 Flow

-2. AWS EventBridge Scheduler is set to run every minute and run merge into Athena’s prepared statement
+bookstable and save it to S3 withbooks_sourceprefix and the current timestamp as file name - AWS EventBridge Scheduler is set to run every minute and run

-5. Lambda function cleans up all files in bucket_source BEFORE current timestamp
+merge_intoquery only for records BEFORE current timestamp - Lambda function cleans up all files in

 How successful the solution is?